prof-rossetti/internet-technologies/projects/freestyle/project.md

 If you're developing a website or web application, you may use a front-end web development framework like [Twitter Bootstrap](http://getbootstrap.com/getting-started/#download-cdn) to reduce development efforts and conform to familiar web standards.
-Regardless of what kind of product you're making, you may also use any starter project code provided by the professor as the basis of your own product.
+Regardless of what kind of product you're making, you may also leverage any starter project code provided by the professor as the basis of your own product.
 If you're not sure where to start, feel free to ask the professor for support, including for example code to help you get started!

 Continue developing your product until you are satisfied with its ability to meet its stated objectives.
 If the stated objectives are large in scope, it's OK to implement a small sub-component of the overall functionality.

 If your project is a website or web app, it should ideally be hosted and available for public consumption over the Internet.
 Websites should be hosted via GitHub Pages, while web applications should be hosted on a Heroku server.

 Your final project code should reside in a repository on GitHub.
-By the designated due date, submit the [Project Submission Form](https://forms.gle/pKhPM3N2zqMUisga9).
+By the designated due date, submit the [Project Submission Form](https://forms.gle/pKhPM3N2zqMUisga9) and specify the URL to your project repository.

 ### Presentation

 During the designated class period, deliver a seven minute presentation to describe your product and demonstrate its implementation.
+The implementation need not be entirely complete by this time, but ideally you'll have at least some functionality to show.

 ### Peer Review